AqilSeidov/Currency_Converter/README.md

 !!!
 Advised to Read !!!

 I made a simple Currency Converter project with Java and Swing(for GUI).
 I added the list of libraries(JAR files) I used in project.
-If you face with any problem related to JAR files you can download them...
+If you face with any problem related to JAR files you can download and integrate to your lib...

 ------------------------------------------------------------------------------------------
 Lib(JAR) list: